supabase/supabase/apps/reference/_auth_helpers/svelte-kit.md

 # Supabase Auth with SvelteKit

 This submodule provides convenience helpers for implementing user authentication in [SvelteKit](https://kit.svelte.dev/) applications.

+Note that this guide is outdated and won't work on a new sveltekit proyect.
+Refer to [#230](https://github.com/supabase/auth-helpers/issues/230) for a workaround.
+Refer to [Sveltekit discussion #5883](https://github.com/sveltejs/kit/discussions/5883#discussion-4302953) for more info.

 ## Installation